matter-labs/era-compiler-vyper/docs/src/02-command-line-interface.md

 ### `--metadata-hash`

-Specifies the hash function used for project metadata.
+Specifies the hash function used for project metadata appended to the end of bytecode.

 <div class="warning">
-For security reasons, the source code of all input Vyper contracts are hashed together, so a change in one contract will affect the metadata hash appended to the bytecode of all contracts, even if there are no dependency relations between them.
+For security reasons, the source code of all input Vyper contracts is hashed together, so a change in one contract will affect the metadata hash appended to the bytecode of all contracts, even if there are no dependency relations between them.
-It may be changed in the future, so each contract will be hashed separately just like *vyper* does.
+It may be changed in the future, so each contract will be hashed separately, as it is done by the *vyper* compiler.
 </div>

 The following values are allowed: